MosElAgab/simple-flask-smorest-rest-api/README.md

 ### Note
 - Requires an IAM user with suitable permissions configured in the AWS CLI under the profile defined in provider.tf
-- Key pair must be created locally at `~/.ssh/flask-api-key`, without passphrase for use in CD pipeline later. use the follwoing shell command:
+- Key pair must be created locally at `~/.ssh/flask-api-key`, without passphrase for use in CD pipeline later. use the following shell command:
 ```bash
     ssh-keygen -t rsa -b 4096 -f ~/.ssh/flask-api-key -N ""
 ```